renaissancebro/RedThread_v1/notes.md

 - href returns with titles not string but objects, so i need JSON.stringify

 - CSV and pdf markdonwn2, and weasyprint html

+- human friendly data and machine friendly data mismatches, like ```json and more
+- while loop parsing cleaning